 Patients taking these antibiotics have to be warned to abstain from alcohol consumption as it could lead to serious medical consequences.

-Aside from producing a disulfiram-like reaction, antibiotics such as erythromycin can increase the forward movement of the intestines, causing rapid, high levels of alcohol in the blood.
-Isoniazid can cause added damage to the liver on top of the effect of long-term alcohol consumption.
-(6)
+Aside from producing a disulfiram-like reaction, antibiotics such as erythromycin can increase the forward movement of the intestines, causing a rapid increase of alcohol level in the blood.

 |5.
 Griseofulvin||Grifulvin V, Fulvicin, Grisactin|